jakimowb/enmapbox_testmigration2/doc/source/general/glossary.rst

         List of center wavelength values of each :term:`band`.
         Units should be the same as those used for the :term:`fwhm` and set in the :term:`wavelength units` parameter.

-        For historical reasons we store that information in ENVI format and domain.
+        Historically that information is stored in ENVI format and domain.
         Accessible via `gdal.Dataset.GetMetadataItem('wavelength', 'ENVI')`.

-        We also store that information band-wise in the default domain.
+        We store that information band-wise in the default domain.
         Accessible via `gdal.Band.GetMetadataItem('wavelength')`.

     wavelength units
         Text string indicating one of the following wavelength units:
         `Micrometers`, `um`, `Nanometers`, `nm`, `Index`, `Unknown`

-        For historical reasons we store that information in ENVI format and domain.
+        Historically that information is stored in ENVI format and domain.
         Accessible via `gdal.Dataset.GetMetadataItem('wavelength units', 'ENVI')`.

-        We also store that information band-wise in the default domain.
+        We store that information band-wise in the default domain.
         Accessible via `gdal.Band.GetMetadataItem('wavelength units')`.